Hypergraph Isomorphism for Groups with Restricted Composition Factors: Isomorphism for Hypergraphs

 \begin{remark} Let $\varphi\colon \Gamma \rightarrow S_k$ be a giant representation and suppose $\alpha \in \Omega$ is affected by $\varphi$.
 Then every element in the orbit $\alpha^{\Gamma}$ is affected by $\varphi$.
 The set $\alpha^\Gamma$ is called an \emph{affected orbit} (with respect to $\varphi$). \end{remark}

 The correctness and the analysis of the running time of the Local Certificates Routine rest on the following two statements.
-Recall the definition of an almost $d$-ary sequence of partitions given in Subsection \ref{subsec:almost-d-ary}.
+Recall the definition of a $d$-normalized permutation group (see Definition \ref{def:d-normalized}).